roadfoodr/tinware/prompts/tinware-FSD-current.md

 ## 11. Accessibility

 ### 11.1 Keyboard Navigation
-- Space key can be used to progress to the next word when appropriate
+- Space key can be used to trigger "No More Words" when appropriate
+- Enter key can be used to submit words in BingoStem mode

 ### 11.2 Color Coding
 - Use of color is supplemented with text or symbols to ensure accessibility for color-blind users